 Remodeling a kitchen is one of the top projects in period and country properties, with kitchen remodel ideas also proving popular in new homes too.

-This is because a generous kitchen is now the epicentre for modern home life and a hub for cooking, entertaining, working and more.
+This is because a generous kitchen is now the epicenter for modern home life and a hub for cooking, entertaining, working, and more.

-From side and rear extensions to conservatories and basement designs, there are a number options available.
+From side and rear extensions to conservatories and basement designs, there are a number of options available when it comes to planning a kitchen layout for your remodel.

 Charlie Kingham, director of Charlie Kingham Cabinetmakers, lists the main benefits of taking steps to remodeling a kitchen: ‘Firstly, your kitchen will become a more sociable space.
 Secondly, you can improve light-levels, traffic flow and overall comfort so that cooking is more pleasurable.
 And thirdly, done beautifully, you should see a return on investment, if not profit, when it comes to your property’s value.’